Graham-72/date/README.md

 <h1>About Date Basic for BackdropCMS</h1>
 -------------------------

-This module provides both a flexible date/time field type Date field and a Date API that other modules can use.
+This module provides flexible date/time field types in Backdrop and a Date API that other modules can use.

+In its current version, forked from Drupal's Date module, it provides for three types of date field: a Unix timestamp stored as an integer; an ISO format date stored as a text field; and a basic date stored as a MySQL datetime field.

+Additionally it provides three different ways for a user to input a date: a text field using one of many PHP date-time formats; a drop-down select list for day, month and year; and a javascript pop-up calendar for day, month and year.

+The module includes the possibility of a date-time pair, defining the start and finish times for an event.

+An included Date Views module provides integration with Views.

-It is a subset of the Drupal Date module, ported to Backdrop, containing the modules likely to be incorporated in core in Backdrop release 1.2
+Nevertheless, the Date Basic module is a subset of the Drupal Date module, containing the modules likely to be incorporated in core in Backdrop release 1.2.
+It may well be appropriate to omit some more of these options.

 <h2>Status</h2>

-This port to Backdrop is under test.
+This port to Backdrop now passes most of its inbuilt tests but there are still some problems to be solved.

 <h2>Help & Documentation</h2>